-Professor Carlson; Associate Professors Bryan (Program Director), Finney, Parke, Tashman.
+Professor Carlson; Associate Professors Bryan, Finney, Parke, Tashman, Ventriss.

 The Master of Public Administration is an interdisciplinary program, incorporating faculty from Departments of Political Science, Sociology, and Organizational, Counseling and Foundational Studies, as well as from the School of Business Administration.
-The curriculum emphasizes skills in problem-solving and methodologies across four categories: (a) public institutions, politics, and law, (b) organizational theory and human resource management, (c) analytic methods for public managers, and (d) public budgeting, information, and control systems.
+The curriculum emphasizes skills in problemsolving and methodologies across four categories: (a) public institutions, politics, and law, (b) organizational theory and human resource management, (c) analytic methods for public managers, and (d) public budgeting, information, and control systems.

-REQUIREMENTS FOR ADMISSION TO GRADUATE STUDIES FOR THE DEGREE OF MASTER OF PUBLIC ADMINISTRATION

-A bachelor's degree with an adequate grade-point average, satisfactory scores on the general (aptitude) portion of the Graduate Record Examination, motivation for pursuing the M.P.A.
+REQUIREMENTS FOR ADMISSION TO GRADUATE STUDIES FOR THE DEGREE OF MASTER OF PUBLIC ADMINISTRATION satisfactory scores on the general (aptitude) portion of the Graduate Record Examination, motivation for pursuing the M.P.A.
 An interview is desirable, although not required, as is experience as a practitioner.